-As promised, Sony and Microsoft are both releasing new hardware in November, each promising significantly more power and speed than their predecessors along with other perks and upgrades that are sure to feel like must-haves to fans still clutching their rapidly ageing current-gen boxes.
+As promised, Sony and Microsoft’s newest systems boast significantly more power and speed than their predecessors, along with other perks and upgrades that are sure to feel like must-haves to fans still clutching their old-generation boxes.
 This time around, however, it’s not as simple a decision as ‘PlayStation or Xbox’.
-That’s just step 1.
+That’s just step one.

-On the Sony side, the PS5 is the core console but there’s also a cheaper Digital Edition that kicks the disc drive into touch for a download-only future; and while the Xbox Series X represents Microsoft’s supercharged vision of native 4K gaming, the Series S hits the 2K middle ground between power and price.
+On the Sony side, the PS5 is the core console, but there’s also a cheaper Digital Edition that has the same power level but kicks the disc drive into touch for a download-only future.
+And while the Xbox Series X represents Microsoft’s supercharged vision of native 4K gaming, the less powerful Series S hits the 2K middle ground between power and price.

 While enhanced resolution and detail are expected upgrades with any new console, both Microsoft and Sony are also putting a major focus on improving speed this time around.
 Between the Xbox Velocity Architecture and custom 1TB SSD inside, the Series X will dramatically cut down on loading times, delays and framerate hitches.